TrelisResearch/arc-agi-2025/llm-python/experiment_notes.md

   [x] Assemble the data in the ipynb notebook.
     [x] Fix up reasoning.
     [x] Run validation on that dataset.
-[ ] Support metrics calculation - for train and validation sets.
+[x] Support metrics calculation - for train and validation sets.
   [x] Don't remove the columns.
   [x] Use the data to compute metrics.
   [x] Remove any ground truth reference.
   [x] Can I run as a batch?
-  [ ] Can I get these into compute metrics to be reported, or no?
+  [x] Can I get these into compute metrics to be reported, or no?
-[ ] Add ability to push a grids-only set of data.

 >[!WARNING]
 > Dataset validation is hitting a small issue that needs fixing.